ZacharyMR/ZachsTianxiaNotebook/src/posts/SiteName.md

 # What is Tianxia?

-The Chinese word Tianxia (**天下**), which I included as part of this site's title, translates to "All Under Heaven."
+The Chinese term Tianxia (**天下**), which I included as part of this site's title, translates to "All Under Heaven."

 More specifically, it can be broken down into its two component characters: **天**, meaning sky, and **下**, meaning under or below.